Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 He really was an incorrigible idiot, sometimes.
 There was a brief cheer, before someone sensible inside made his new friend focus on the task at hand.

 ...And him back on recovery.
 Just standing up had been a minor effort, and reminded him that he was encased in an *extremely* heavy personal armor system.
-Maybe...sit back down.
+Maybe... sit back down.

 And rest.
 Just that, while all the jittery everything still gnawed at him.
 All he could do really was watch the battle on his HUD.
 Daar and Warhorse were still fighting, still a blitzkreig of fuckin’ murder.
-A quick peek at the video feed was...humbling.
+A quick peek at the video feed was... humbling.
 It was unstabilized, sure, but the two of them were moving *way* too goddamn fast to even track. *Fuck.* He switched to tactical overlay.
 Their HEALTHCONs were still *green.* What the fuck *were* they?

 Righteous was still going strong, though his tenuous green was flirting with amber.
 ‘Base was green, prob’ly cuz hauling Hunter back to safety counted as a rest.
 Moho was solid amber…

 Yeah.
 Freakshows aside, most of the team was runnin’ on willpower and fumes, really.

 Team two jogged outta the pyramid to go relieve team one.
 Captain Campbell gave Thompson a nod as he went, and honestly?
-That little nod helped a *lot.* Mood counted for just as much as the rapid recovery...magic, really...whatever.
+That little nod helped a *lot.* Mood counted for just as much as the rapid recovery... magic, really... whatever.
 It was working pretty damn fast and he even had a fuckin’ *gauge* in his HUD now that he thought of as his "gas tank."
 It wasn’t that, actually, it was his muscular system’s glycogen uptake and a couple other things smashed together…

 *Point* was, it was a measure of how full-up his recovery was going.
 Sure, his heart was beating a bit uncomfortably fast, but that was expected.
 It’d calm down once the Mass was done with him.
 He could *feel* his body pumping up against the crushing squeeze, too.
 Another minute, and—